The joy of hunting is a gift no man can replace with anything.

 These grizzly bears are commonly referred to as brown bears.
 Most of the population living in the coastal areas call them brown bears, while northern inhabitants call them grizzlies.
 While hunting, you can come across a bear of any shade ranging from deep dark brown to light blond.

-One thing that makes these bears a little scarier is their size; they are usually way larger than black bears and have straighter claws and prominent shoulder hump.
+One thing that makes these bears a little scarier is their size; they are usually way larger than black bears and have straighter claws and a prominent shoulder hump.
 These bears are more aggressive than black bears, so hunters have to be extra careful on their expedition.

 You can spot this ferocious animal near lakes, rivers, and during the spawning season.
 Grizzly bears are well protected in some areas, while Alaska and some parts of Canada permit hunting,